Wednesday, April 1, 2026

 On Sunday, because of all the winning, they were in the Semi finals right away.
 Coach Diego showed up right at the end of the semi final match and the girls won!
 In the finals, they ended up against the team that they'd beaten 30-28 yesterday.
 The 'Cranes' for gold or silver.
 The Cranes are a new club that plays down by Mount Royal.
 I ended up socializing with their coaches a few times.
 They were just wonderful people.
 We lost the first game, it seemed as if the Cranes had figured us out.
 The second game, we had some excellent serving and won.
 In the final game, scored to 15, we ended up serving the lights out and beat them 15-5 in the third set to win the gold.

-I claim all rights to the winning and the success.
+I claim all rights to the gold medal and the success.
 Rachel is 18, and a good coach, but it seems like teams need a younger relatable person and an older person to organize the line up cards, interface and organize timing when the games are starting, reminding to do timeouts in strategic points to try and ice the other team.
 I was also filling Rachel up with all of the motivational talk before team chats, and most importantly of all I was cheer leading like nobodies business.

 The things that I do, are very strategic.
 I know what a bad serve looks like, what a bat hit looks like, and yet when I see five seconds before things go bad, and know what they should have done, at the moment when the gym quiets from the cheer I'm yelling to them that they did it exactly right, and to do it again, and that they were perfect. wait, wait, wait, wait wait, EMMA EMMA EMMA EMMA!!!
 THATS THE WAY!
 PERFEECT!!!!
 DO IT AGAIN!!!!!